Afcon is being 'disrespected' - Wright

 "Is there ever a tournament more disrespected than the Africa Cup of Nations?"
 Wright said on Instagram.

-He claimed some of the media coverage around Afcon is "tinged with racism", adding: "There is no greater honour than representing your country.
+On the media coverage around Afcon he claimed: "There is no greater honour than representing your country.
+The coverage is completely tinged with racism.

 "We played our Euros across 10 countries in the middle of a pandemic and there's no issue at all.
 But Cameroon, a single country hosting a tournament, is a problem.